Guangxuan-Xiao/torch-int/README.md

 # torch-int
-This repository contains integer operators for PyTorch.
+This repository contains integer operators on GPUs for PyTorch.

 ## Dependencies
 - CUTLASS